organix/uFork/docs/blob_dev.md

 # uFork Binary Large-Object (Blob) Device

 The **Blob Device** manages dynamically-allocated byte-arrays.
-There is a moderate (~64K maximum) allocation size limit.
 Each allocation is an actor/capability that implements a random-access _read_ and _write_ byte interface.